-Before you dive in and just start commenting on blogs I suggest you spend some time reading blogs and understanding the culture of each one you like and the authors who create them.
-After a few posts you will begin to get a good idea of wheter or not this will be a blog you will return to over and over – add it to your RSS reader so you don’t miss new posts and voilia!
+What I mean by this is that if you are a folk artist, you won’t fit on a blog that’s geared more towards rock.
+Spend some time reading blogs and understanding the culture of each one you like and the authors who create them.
+You will begin to get a good idea of whether or not this will be a blog you will return to over and over.

 To find blogs that are right for you won’t take long – just dive in and start reading them.
 The ones that resonate will jump out at you.

-What it is?: (From Hype Machine) To put it simply, the Hype Machine keeps track of what music bloggers write about.
-We handpick a set of kicka** music blogs and then present what they discuss for easy analysis, consumption and discovery.
+What’s The Hype Machine?
+The Hype Machine keeps track of what music bloggers write about.
+They handpick a set of kicka** music blogs and then present what they discuss for easy analysis, consumption and discovery.
 This way, your odds of stumbling into awesome music or awesome blogs are high.
 This site also tracks the most blogged about artists and songs on their network.

 Business Music Blogs